-General notes on using the memory card

-- D Be sure to use memory cards that are compliant with the standards supported by your computer. - □ Be sure to hold the memory card with the arrow pointing in the correct direction as you insert it into the slot.
-To avoid damaging your computer or the media, do not force the memory card into the slot if you cannot insert it smoothly. - □ Use care when inserting or removing the memory card from the slot.
-Do not force it in or out of the slot. - Do not remove the memory card while the media access indicator light is lit.
-If you do, you may lose data. - Do not attempt to insert a memory card or memory card adaptor of a different type into the memory card slot.
-An incompatible memory card or memory card adaptor may cause difficulty in removing from the slot and can cause damage to your computer. - Do not insert more than one memory card into the slot.
-Improper insertion of the media may damage both your computer and the media.

-Notes on using the SD memory card

-- Your computer has been tested and found compatible only with major memory cards available as of September 2010.
-However, not all memory cards are guaranteed of compatibility. - □ SD memory cards (up to 2 GB), SDHC memory cards (up to 32 GB), and SDXC memory cards (up to 64 GB) have been tested and found compatible with your computer.
+Ge eneral notes on using the memory card Be sure to use memory cards that are compliant with the standards supported by your computer.
+Be sure to hold the memory card with the arrow pointing in the correct direction as you insert it into the slot.
+To avoid damaging your computer or the media, do not force the memory card into the slot if you cannot insert it smoothly.
+Use care when inserting or removing the memory card from the slot.
+Do not force it in or out of the slot.
+Do not remove the memory card while the media access indicator light is lit.
+If you do, you may lose data.
+Do not attempt to insert a memory card or memory card adaptor of a different type into the memory card slot.
+An incompatible memory card or memory card adaptor may cause difficulty in removing from the slot and can cause damage to your computer.
+Do not insert more than one memory card into the slot.
+Improper insertion of the media may damage both your compute and the media.
+No otes on using the SD memory card Your computer has been tested and found compatible only with major memory cards available as of June 2011.
+However not all memory cards are guaranteed of compatibility.
+SD memory cards (up to 2 GB), SDHC memory cards (up to 32 GB), and SDXC memory cards (up to 64 GB) have been